JacobCrofts/structure-loader/README.md

 /save-special my_special_structure STAINED_GLASS 2 false
 ```

 "ignoreBaseBlocks?" determines whether the base blocks should persist when your structure saves.
-It should generally be false.
-Use the /paste <fileName> command to test whether your structure was saved as you expected.
+It should generally be true.
+Use the /paste command to test whether your structure was saved as you expected.

 # Loading a Structure